 Condition:

-On the back corner of the base, there is a small painted chip that is barely visible.
+Small painted chip on the back corner of the base, barely visible.

-Otherwise, the piece is in excellent condition, with well-preserved colors, enamel, and gilding.
+Otherwise, the figurine is in excellent condition, with well-preserved colours, enamel, and gilding.

-Please carefully review the accompanying photographs, as they form an integral part of this description.
-If you have any questions, feel free to reach out, and we will gladly assist.
-The item will be shipped with full tracking and insurance.
-Please note that shipping costs include labor, packaging, and postage.
+Please carefully study the accompanying photographs, as they form an integral part of this description.
+If you have any questions, feel free to contact us.
+The item will be securely packaged and shipped with full tracking and insurance.
+Shipping costs include labour, packaging, and postage.